steadylearner/Python-Blog/posts/JavaScript/How to make es5 JavaScript code from es6+ with Babel.md

 <!-- Write code for Rust CLI to read the data from the github with conditional statements and remove this comment -->

-We already have setup JavaScript and React test envrionement at [How to setup Jest to test JavaScript Code][How to setup Jest to test JavaScript Code] and [How to setup Jest with Enzyme to test React Code][How to setup Jest with Enzyme to test React Code].
-We are almost there to make [NPM packages to render Markdown][How to write less code for links in markdown with React]  without `null` title.
+We already have setup JavaScript and React test envrionement at [How to setup Jest to test JavaScript Code][How to setup Jest to test JavaScript Code] and [How to setup Jest with Enzyme to test React Code].

-Before that, we should learn how to turn our **es6+ JavaScript** into **es5** and before to make it compatible with the older browsers and not to break the programm when used inside them.
+In this post, we will learn how to turn our **es6+ JavaScript** into **es5**.
+It will hep you make your JavaScript codes compatible with the older browsers and not to break the programm when used inside them.

-The process will be easy and maybe helpful for those who don't have much experience with this topic and also be a starting point for someone who wants to start use [Babel][How to use Babel] and to understand what it does.
+The process will be a starting point for someone who wants to start use [Babel][How to use Babel].

 <br />